 Students, faculty, and staff have access to 5 GB of data storage while using the lab computing facilities at The College at Brockport.
 This service is intended to provide a convenient, data storage area.
 Your File City drive is your own personal space on a file server.
 No one else can access it unless they log into the network with your NetID and password, so it's more private than simply storing documents on a public lab hard drive.

 Whenever you log into the lab PC’s, your File City drive is automatically mapped to the drive letter “Z”.
 In the labs, you can access this drive using “My Computer” or by using the desktop shortcut.
 You can now access this drive via the Web at the following URL: https://filecity.brockport.edu

-Each user has a maximum of 1 GB of storage space available to them on the server.
+Each user has a maximum of 5 GB of storage space available to them on the server.
 Requests for additional storage can be made by contacting the HelpDesk.